-A while back as I was going around the reception during a wedding somewhere in West Cork, there was a young lad, probably about eight or nine, looking really dapper in his cool suit and dickie bow.
-He seemed to be a bit of a character, and each time I passed him he’d stop what he was doing and would put on this forced smile, he stopped the fun stuff and put his focus on the photographer, actually this seemed to be par for the course for the duration of the day.
-Clearly this is what he was told to do at the wedding, and I suppose this is something that happens quite a bit.
-Stare at the camera and put on a cheesy forced smile, which I wish would just not be the case, and let’s face it, they really do not want to do this but have been told to do so.
+A while back as I was going around the reception during a wedding somewhere in West Cork.
+There was a young lad, probably about eight or nine.
+He was looking really dapper in his cool suit and dickie bow.
+He seemed to be a bit of a character.
+Each time I passed him he’d stop what he was doing and would put on this forced smile.
+He stopped the fun stuff and put his focus on the photographer.
+Actually this seemed to be par for the course for the duration of the day.
+But not what I as a candid wedding photographer really cares for.
+When it comes to the wedding just let the kids be kids.
+They are so much entertaining when allowed to do as they wish.

-As I always stress as a documentary wedding photographer, there should be no special treatment for the bloke with the camera paid to take pictures.
+As I always stress, there should be no special treatment for the bloke with the camera paid to take pictures.
 Just allowing the young ones to be themselves is always quite fun and can make for some terrific images.
-When instructed to “look at the cameraman (yuck!) and smile” I get nothing but the same face over and over and they become conscious of this.
+When instructed to “look at the cameraman (yuck!) and smile”.
+I get nothing but the same face over and over and they become conscious of this.